noctera/BookshopManagementSystem/README.md

 # BookshopManagementSystem

-This is an open-source Bookshop Management System.
+This is an open-source Bookshop Management System, free to use for everyone.

 Functions:
 -Add, modify, delete books records